"Ask and it will be given, search and you will find, knock, and the door will be opened to you."

-I am pleased to confirm that EAC will be participating in the NSW Independent Coeducational Schools Debating Competition again in 2018.
-The College will select teams in each of Stages 3 through to Stage 6.
-Initially students will debate against the four other Anglican Schools in our diocese to decide the Northern NSW regional champions.
-Those winners will then progress to compete against the winners from the Hunter region for the opportunity to go to Sydney to compete in the State Finals.
-The students involved in 2017 had a tremendous experience and relished in the opportunity to speak publically and contest their wit, insight and arguments against the skill of their counterparts.
-Students who are interested in participating in the completion should speak with Mrs Sue McLintock or Mr Chris McCotter.
-The first round will be held at Bishop Druitt College on March 12.
+The NSW Independent Coeducational Schools Debating Competition kicks off this week, as we venture north to take on Lindisfarne Anglican Grammar School.
+The College is in the process of finalising teams in each of Stages 3 through to 6.
+Initially, students will debate against the four other Anglican Schools in our diocese to decide the Northern NSW regional champions.
+The winning team of each division will then progress to compete against the winners from other NSW regions, for the opportunity to go to Sydney to compete in the State Finals.
+The students involved last year had a tremendous experience and relished in the opportunity to speak publicly and contest their wit, insight and arguments against the skill of their counterparts.
+Out of the more than 50 schools involved in the competition, EAC finished third overall and had two teams progress to the regional finals.
+We look forward to another very successful year in Debating.

-Good luck to Year 12 students Arran Hughes, Erica Truman, Juliette McDonald, Emily Wiltshire, Niva Ewald and Kate Utting who have all entered the Lions Youth of the Year Quest.
-The quest has been running since 1964 and in 2018 is a truly national competition designed to celebrate the talents, efforts and hopes of young people.
+Good luck to our six Year 12 students who have entered the Lions Youth of the Year Quest.
+The Quest has been running since 1964 and in 2020 is a truly national competition, designed to celebrate the talents, efforts and hopes of young people.
 It is open to students who are 16 years and older.
 The Quest to identify the Lions Youth of the Year involves three parts.
-Firstly, Participants in the Quest are required to prepare a portfolio outlining their hopes and goals, their personal achievements and their community involvement.
-Secondly, they must meet with an interview panel of three to answer questions about what they have presented in their portfolio.
-Finally they must attend a speech evening and present a prepared five minute speech on a topic about which they are passionate and they must also speak for two minutes about two impromptu topics.
+Firstly, participants in the Quest are required to prepare a portfolio outlining their hopes and goals, their personal achievements and their community involvement.
+Secondly, they must meet with an interview panel of three judges to answer questions about what they have presented in their portfolio.
+Finally, they must attend a speech evening and present a prepared five minute speech on a topic about which they are passionate and they must also speak for two minutes about two impromptu topics.
 We certainly wish them well and look forward to hearing about their achievements in the Quest.

-On Tuesday, March 6, the College community will celebrate Foundation Day.
-This is a particularly special day in 2018 as we give thanks for 20 years of learning, living and leading at EAC.
-Students from Kindergarten to Year 12 will commence the day at St Mary’s Anglican Church, Ballina for a Whole College Assembly.
-During the assembly we will induct the 2018 Student Representative Council and acknowledge the pioneer students, staff and family who bravely stepped into the unknown to found our great College.
+On Thursday 12th March, the College community will celebrate Foundation Day.
+This is a special day as we give thanks for 22 years of learning, living and leading at EAC and all the wonderful opportunities and experiences that our school brings to life.
+Students from Kindergarten to Year 12 will commence the day at St Mary's Anglican Church in Ballina, for a Whole College Assembly.
+During the assembly, we will induct the 2020 Student Representative Council.
 I invite all our parents to join us for this very significant celebration in the life of the College.

 Mr Robert Tobias